funkypants5/ai-dating-app-ai/ai/profile_management/ai_prompt_generator.md

 ## Examples

-**Original:** "I love traveling and trying new foods" **Enhanced:** "Always planning my next adventure - discovered incredible street food in Bangkok last month!"
-(98 chars)
+**Original:** I love traveling and trying new foods **Enhanced:** "Always planning my next adventure - discovered incredible street food in Bangkok last month!"

-**Original:** "I enjoy reading and coffee" **Enhanced:** "You'll find me in cozy coffee shops with a good book, debating that new oat milk latte."
-(89 chars)
+**Original:** I enjoy reading and coffee
+**Enhanced:** You'll find me in cozy coffee shops with a good book, debating that new oat milk latte.

-**Original:** "I like hiking and nature"
+**Original:** I like hiking and nature
-**Enhanced:** "Happiest on mountain trails with my camera, capturing sunrises most people sleep through."
-(90 chars)
+**Enhanced:** Happiest on mountain trails with my camera, capturing sunrises most people sleep through.

 Return only the enhanced response.
+Do not include the quotation marks, " "